namuhevil/Accesory/README.md

 python
 tkinter
 ```
-use pyinstaller to every python's file such as :
+## use pyinstaller to every python's file such as :

 ```
-pyinstaller Folder_generator.py
+pyinstaller Folder_generator.py # with console
+pyinstaller path\\mycode.py --windowed # with no console
 ```